Our fellowship is a one year, full-time program.

 Most definitely.
 Scholarly productivity is not a requirement of our program but is strongly encouraged, and opportunities either exist or can be developed to accommodate your scholarly interests.
 We encourage you to discuss your interests with us.

 Yes, fellows have opportunities to teach as well as work with other learners.
 Our core family medicine program supports pre-doctoral education, so we routinely have medical students training with us.
 Most months a family medicine resident is rotating with our program.
+We also routinely have pharmacy students training with us.

 Yes, an away elective that does not interfere with the required program elements is possible.
 Please let us know in advance of your interest so we can address the administrative details.